Dear fellow shareholders, investors and other market participants,

-These issues reflect a lack of urgency and weak management discipline, a symptom of a company with a controlling shareholder.
-Approximately 40% of SK Kaken’s shares are owned by, and key senior executive positions are held by, members of the founding Fujii family.
+SK Kaken’s issues reflect a lack of urgency and weak management discipline, a symptom often encountered at a company with a controlling shareholder.
+Approximately 40% of SK Kaken’s shares are owned by, and key senior executive positions are held by, members of the founding family.

-The first is a 10-for-1 stock split to reduce the prohibitively high minimum trading lot from approximately ¥4,000,000 (the sixth highest trading value among TSE-listed companies) to ¥400,000.
-This will create greater liquidity and open the company to investment by retail investors who are now effectively excluded.
+A 10-for-1 stock split to reduce the prohibitively high minimum trading lot from ¥3,550,000 (the seventh-highest trading value among TSE-listed companies) to ¥355,000.
+This should improve liquidity and attract individual shareholders.

-AVI calls on its fellow shareholders to continue to register disapproval of management policies under the influence of a controlling shareholder, who has neglected the interests of minority shareholders for too long, by voting in favour of AVI’s proposals.
+AVI asks its fellow general shareholders to continue to express their disapproval of management policies under the influence of a controlling shareholder who has neglected the interests of minority shareholders for too long, by voting in favour of the shareholder proposals.

 This website, and the information contained herein, (collectively referred to as “the Website”) is being provided for the shareholders of SK Kaken (4628) for information purposes only.
 Asset Value Investors Limited (“AVI”) is the investment manager of two of the shareholders of SK Kaken, namely AVI Global Trust (“AGT”) and AVI Japan Opportunity Trust (“AJOT”).